T&E Soft: New company

+This incarnation of T&E Soft was less prolific than the original, though it had a closer relationship with Nintendo and worked on some of its games, including True Swing Golf and You, Me, and the Cubes.

 Chunsoft and Spike, which Games Arena had both previously acquired on individual basis, merged in April 2012 to form Spike Chunsoft.
 The new T&E Soft Co., Ltd was absorbed and merged with Spike Chunsoft in January 2013.
-(Games Arena had itself dissolved in June 2012).
+Games Arena had dissolved in June 2012.